HSF/hsf.github.io/newsletter/_posts/2019-04-01-Jlab-Workshop.md

-*Reconstruction and Software Triggers* looked at the increasing tendency to produce analysis quality output close to the detector, both in time and in space.
+*Reconstruction and Software Triggers* looked at the increasing tendency to produce analysis quality output close to the detector, both in time and in space, so called *Real Time Analysis*.
 That touched again on integrating compute accelerators, such as FPGAs as a way to do complex inference within budget.

 Many of our other HSF working groups also organised sessions. *Education and Training* is still a major challenge for the community.
 A survey of what the